 As discussed above, all of our models include a series of control variables, which allow us to isolate the effect of the variables of interest from other factors that may impact the amount of punitive damages awarded.
 In particular, we include a series of indicator variables for the different industries mentioned above and an indicator variable for whether the case involved a violent crime.
-We also include indicator variables for whether a case was decided in Texas or California, since these states impose more blockbuster cases than any other.
-All of our models include a linear time trend to capture the general increase in award amounts over time.
-Each model also includes a bench trial indicator variable, and an indicator for whether both business and individual litigants were involved.120
+We also include indicator variables for whether a case was decided in Texas or California, since these states impose more blockbuster cases than any other.145 All of our models include a linear time trend to capture the general increase in award

-117 The amount of punitive damages awarded exhibits a substantial right skew.
+^{141.} The amount of punitive damages awarded exhibits a substantial right skew.
 To address this, we follow the standard practice in the punitive damages literature by transforming the amount of damages awarded using a natural logarithm.
-Eisenberg et al., supra note 84, at 264; Viscusi and McMichael, supra note 3, at 360.
+Eisenberg et al., Predictability of Punitive Damages, supra note 87, at 264; Viscusi & McMichael, Shifting the Fat-Tailed Distribution, supra note 3, at 360.

-118 We use the natural logarithm of this variable for the same reasons we examine the natural logarithm of punitive damages.
+^{142.} We use the natural logarithm of this variable for the same reasons we examine the natural logarithm of punitive damages.

-119 Eisenberg & Heise, supra note 12, at 344; Hersch & Viscusi, supra note 3, at 17.
+^{143.} Eisenberg & Heise, supra note 14, at 344; Hersch & Viscusi, Punitive Damages, supra note 3, at 15.